adambuttrick/convert-to-grants-xml/README.md

-# Crossref Grant ID XML Converter
+# Convert Grants Data to XML

 Tool for converting funder grant data from CSV or JSON formats to Crossref Grant ID XML format, with support for combining multiple data sources, related works, additional participants, and validation.